 In conjunction with the acquisition of New Birmingham, Inc. in August 2016, we assumed a note payable secured by a royalty interest.
 The monthly royalty payment is calculated based on future tonnages and sales related to the sand shipped from our Tyler, Texas facility.
 The note payable is due by June 30, 2032.
 The note does not provide a stated interest rate.
-The minimum payments (in thousands) for the next five years required by the note are as follows:
+The royalty note payable fair value was estimated to be \$22.5 million on the acquisition date.
+The estimate was made using a discounted cash flow model, which calculated the present value of projected future cash payments required under the agreement using a discounted rate of 14%.